Home First Time Jobseekers Assistance Act: Your Ultimate Guide

 • Other documentary requirements issued by the government that employers may require for job applicants.

 The Implementing Rules and Regulations specify who is eligible to benefit from the provisions of this law.
+The applicant must be:

-• (2) a first-time job seeker,
+2. A first-time job seeker,

-• (3) actively looking for work or employment, and
+3. Actively looking for work or employment, and

-• (4) a resident of the barangay issuing the barangay certification for at least 6 months.
+4. A resident of the barangay issuing the barangay certification for at least 6 months.

 The mentioned barangay certification is a document required to prove one’s eligibility to avail and benefit from this act.